BY ORDERING YOUR FREE GUIDE

 Many believe that the Federal Reserve and U.S. Treasury control and manipulate the money supply, causing constant inflation and decreasing the dollar’s purchasing power.
 U.S. dollars saved today will not buy the same amount of goods and services in the future.

-What does this really mean?
-Unlike stocks, which increase in price due to earnings growth, gold mainly increases in price due to the devaluation of our money.
+Unlike stocks, which increase in price due to earnings growth, gold mainly increases in price due to the devaluation of our currency.

 When U.S. politicians fail to balance the U.S. budget, the Federal Reserve prints money to pay government bills.
-These new dollars tend to boost the price of gold.
+The new dollars drive up the price of gold, because gold cannot be mined as quickly as new dollars are created.

 Precious metals are MONEY.
-And while most investors value gold as an inflation hedge, gold holds value because it is a limited (scarce) resource.
-Base metals cannot be alchemized into gold, nor can gold be multiplied by a printing press.
-It must be mined out of the earth.
+And while most investors value gold as an inflation hedge, gold holds value because it is a limited (even scarce) resource.
+Base metals cannot be alchemized into gold.
+They can't be multiplied by a printing press, as paper money can.
+They must be mined out of the earth.
+Gold is further limited and value-preserved when the trade supply of gold shrinks, such as when people in some parts of the world purchase gold jewelry and hold on to it a way of preserving their savings.
+Gold's scarcity makes it more valuable.

-Further, the trade supply of gold shrinks as gold is used for jewelry, a traditional form of savings in many countries.
-Unless the United States balances its budget, reduces its deficit, and lowers its national debt, we believe gold will continue to rise in price and remain an important part of every American’s portfolio, including for some investors the rolling over of an existing IRA, 401(k) or other retirement plan into a gold IRA.
-Use the Augusta™ Gold IRA to defer income taxes AND get all of its unique advantages.
+In times of inflation, the value of the paper dollar decreases, which increases the comparitive purchasing power of gold and other precious metals.
+Unless the United States balances its budget, reduces its deficit, and lowers its national debt, we believe gold will continue to rise in price and remain an important part of every American’s portfolio, including for some investors the rolling over of all or part of an existing IRA, 401(k) or other retirement plan into a gold IRA.
+With the Augusta® Gold IRA, you not only get the inflation-hedging benefits of precious metals investment, you also get all of the advantages of working with the industry’s premier precious metals IRA provider.
+Learn more about gold coins and gold bullion here.